FallerS/FallerS.github.io/_posts/2021-01-15-Risk_measurement_and_creating_the_analysis_module.md

 The maximum drawdown until end of 2018 for Smoke was -59.88% on 2000-02.

 ### Semideviation
-Identify the volatility of only negative returns since we don't want to specify upside movement as risk
+Identify the volatility of only negative returns since we don't want to specify upside movement as risk.

 ```python
 def semideviation(r):